 Public Health Wales is constituted as an NHS Trust and is seeking to appoint a Non-executive Director to its Board.
 This is an exciting time for the organisation as it sets about implementing its long-term strategy.
-This is a significant opportunity to use your skills and experience to make a contribution to its vision: Working to achieve a healthier future for Wales.
+This is a significant opportunity to use your based on a notional commitment of a minimum of (four) 4 days per month but this will be subject to organisational demands and is often higher than the minimum requirement.

-Remuneration

-£9,360 per annum.
+Remuneration £9,360 per annum.